vpayno/exercism-workspace/go/bird-watcher/birdwatcher-doc.md

 func BirdsInWeek(birdsPerDay []int, week int) int
 ```

-BirdsInWeek returns the total bird count by summing only the items belonging to the given week\.
+BirdsInWeek returns the total bird count by summing only the items belonging to the given week.

 <details><summary>Example</summary>
 <p>